Pigpog/ventusx/README.md

 ## Usage

-Currently, this utility can:

- - toggle the LEDs on the mouse
- - enable "battle" mode
+Currently, this utility can only control the LEDs, with independent control of the palm and scroll wheel.
+Both can be set to on, off, pulse, or "battle" mode.

 ```
-# toggle the palm LED
+# control the palm LED
 ventusx palm off
 ventusx palm on
+ventusx palm battle
+ventusx palm pulse

-# toggle the scroll wheel LED
+# control the scroll wheel LED
 ventusx scroll off
 ventusx scroll on

-# use "battle" mode
-ventusx palm battle
 ventusx scroll battle
+ventusx scroll pulse
 ```

 ## Compiling